AaronLiftig/BlackjackWar/README.md

 # BlackjackWar
-An card game that I designed and built that combines the nostalgia of War with the strategy of Blackjack
+An original card game that I designed and built that combines the nostalgia of War with the strategy of Blackjack